Ranganathan-J/HTTP_server/README.md

 Copy
 Edit
 curl http://127.0.0.1:8080
-If you have a POST handler implemented, you can send data as follows:
+If you have a POST handler implemented, you can send data like this:

 bash
 Copy
 Edit
 curl -X POST -d "name=JohnDoe" http://127.0.0.1:8080
-Example
+Example Response
 Here’s an example response for a GET request to the root endpoint (/):

 makefile